 Okay, so this isn’t really a conventional speakeasy in Denver, but it’s a quiet, hidden bar in the middle of a busy place.

 You can have good food and creative cocktails in this modern, chic lounge while having a quiet conversation with friends or simply people watching by yourself.

 Get here early and enjoy happy hour.
-Must-try cocktails include the Big Apple Sour and the Queen Bee, best paired with their antipasti board.
+Must-try cocktails include the Cooper Lounge Mai Tai and the Primrose Fizz, best paired with their antipasti board.